jeaminj/atopic_derm_mulitome_pilot/README.md

-(Single-cell RNAseq) Subset analysis and reproduction of the following study:
+Subset analysis and reproduction of the following study:
 [Multi-modal skin atlas identifies a multicellular immune-stromal community associated with disrupted cornification and specific T cell expansion in atopic dermatitis](https://www.nature.com/articles/s41467-026-69587-7#Sec16)